How to use URL parameters

 Forbidden characters

-Certain character are not allowed in the URL parameters.
-Letter and numbers are always okay.
-If you want to use special characters (like spaces, ;
+Certain character are not allowed in the URL parameter.
+Letters and numbers are always okay, but if you want to use special characters (like spaces, ;

 , /